Max17777/My-bundlr-quest/README.md

 ## Project Setup

-(TODO: Update URLS once the project is moved to Bundlr GitHub)
+(TO DO: Update URLS once the project is moved to Bundlr GitHub)

 Think of this quest like a coloring book.
 Just as a coloring book creates structure for you to make art, we've created a framework project you'll use to build a full application.
 The pieces you build will help you learn how to build with Bundlr and Lens.